IRS Liens, Levies and Garnishments: What to Know

 When can the IRS Issue an IRS Levy?

 The IRS cannot simply issue a levy without going through the proper protocol.
-An IRS levy that was issue without going through the proper steps is called an erroneous levy.
-The IRS will generally levy only after these three requirements are met:
+An IRS asset seizure that was issued without going through the proper steps is called an erroneous levy.
+The IRS will generally seize a bank account or other asset only after these three requirements are met:

 - The IRS assessed the tax and sent you a Notice and Demand for Payment (a tax bill);